pennersr/django-allauth/docs/providers.rst

 Persona
 -------

-Note: Mozilla Persona will be shut down on November 30th 2016.
+Note: Mozilla Persona was shut down on November 30th 2016.
 See `the announcement <https://wiki.mozilla.org/Identity/Persona_Shutdown_Guidelines_for_Reliers>`_ for details.